learningequality/kolibri-docs/docs/coach.rst

 View Class Activity by Channels
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use this view to access the full report of activity progress for the selected class.
+Use this tab (|channels| icon) to access the full report of activity progress for the selected class.
 You can navigate channels by topics and subtopics until you see the progress of each class learner for a specific item.

 	.. figure:: img/topic-activity.png
 	  :alt: Use the topic view to see the average progress for exercises and resources for all the learners in the class.